-Now they own our weapons: What a cyber-fueled war would look like
+Two White House cyber veterans imagine what a hacker-fueled war would look like

 Since he left the Bush White House—and railed against the way the administration handled the threat of terrorism and the invasion of Iraq—Richard Clarke has been sounding the alarm on cybersecurity.
 “Cyber 9/11” or “Cyber Pearl Harbor” are tossed around a lot among American cyberworriers, and Clarke says it may have already happened during the 2016 U.S. election.
 But the real granddaddy of all cyberdangers is a cyberconflict that spills into a shooting war.
-In this excerpt from their new book, The Fifth Domain, Clarke and former White House director of cybersecurity policy Robert Knake imagine what that kind of battle might look like—just a few months from right now. —The Ed.
+In this excerpt from their new book, The Fifth Domain, Clarke and Robert Knake, a former National Security Council director of cybersecurity policy, imagine what that kind of battle might look like—just a few months from right now. —The Ed.

 Envision the near future.
 Perhaps the most likely international crisis that might erupt this year or next is a conflict between Iran and Israel.
 What follows is a scenario of how such a crisis could evolve and our assessment of how the U.S. military’s current cybercapabilities might perform.